Arsenal’s heavy defeat against Chelsea in the Europa League Final was a disappointing end to Unai Emery’s first season as manager.

 It is worth noting that Hector Bellerin and Rob Holding both missed the game through injury, and they will be welcome returnees next season.

-Arsenal will be amongst the favourites to win next season’s competition and there will be plenty of punters eager to use the offers at fairpromocode.co.uk to back them to do just that.
+Arsenal will be amongst the favourites to win next season’s competition and there will be plenty of punters eager to bet on them to do just that.

 Time to wave goodbye to Ozil